tkn-tub/ns3-gym/doc/manual/source/test-framework.rst

 as if they were to present a unified testing environment, but they are really completely different and not to be found here.

-The first new option that appears here, but not in test.py is the ``--assert`` option.
+The first new option that appears here, but not in test.py is the ``--assert-on-failure`` option.
 This option is useful when debugging a test case when running under a debugger like ``gdb``.
 When selected, this option tells the underlying test case to cause a segmentation violation if an error is detected.
 This has